Chronic Traumatic Encephalopathy (CTE)

 Diagnosis and Tests

-How is chronic traumatic encephalopathy (CTE) diagnosed?
+How is chronic traumatic encephalopathy diagnosed?

 Management and Treatment

-How is chronic traumatic encephalopathy (CTE) treated?
+How is chronic traumatic encephalopathy treated, and is there a cure?

 Outlook / Prognosis